LattePandaTeam/Docs/docs/content/mu_edition/design_guide_power.md

 | Absolute Maximum Input | 7.6V | -         | 22.3V | Exceeding limits triggers UVLO or OVP |
 | Voltage Ripple         | -    | -         | 200mV | Peak-to-Peak                          |

+=== "Without eDP display"

-- Without an eDP display, for maximum compatibility and safety, maintaining the input voltage between 9V - 20V is strongly recommended.
+    For maximum compatibility and safety, maintaining the input voltage between 9V - 20V is strongly recommended.

+=== "With eDP display"

-- ⚠️ With the eDP display, the maximum power supply voltage is limited by the eDP display.
+    The maximum power supply voltage is limited by the eDP display.<br>
->-    In the hardware design of the LattePanda Mu compute module, the power supply for the eDP display's converter is directly to the system power rail without any voltage step-down circuit.
+    1. In the hardware design of the LattePanda Mu compute module, the power supply for the eDP display's converter is directly to the system power rail without any voltage step-down circuit.<br>
->-    So if your design includes an eDP display connected to the LattePanda Mu compute module, the overall system maximum voltage will be limited by the eDP display's converter maximum input voltage.
+    2. So if your design includes an eDP display connected to the LattePanda Mu compute module, the overall system maximum voltage will be limited by the eDP display's converter maximum input voltage.<br>

 ## Connection Guidelines